-The St. Mary's French Immersion ChildCare is licensed under the Ministry of Education, Quality Assurance and Licensing Branch, offers care to children four years up to and including twelve years of age.
+The Tarentorus ChildCare is licensed under the Ministry of Education, Quality Assurance and Licensing Branch, offers care to children from toddlers (18 months) up to and including twelve years of age.

-The St. Mary's French Immersion ChildCare is licensed for integrated spaces with resource and support provided by Thrive Child Development.
+The Tarentorus ChildCare is licensed for integrated spaces with resource and support provided by Thrive Child Development.